Explore the categories below to learn more about being emergency prepared at uvu

 Explosion

 There may be a variety of reasons for an explosion on campus.
-Initially it may not be important why the explosion occurred, that will be investigated afterward
+Initially, it may not be known why the explosion occurred.
+Police will investigate.

-1. Get out of the general area of the explosion, help others to get out as possible.
+1. Get out of the general area of the explosion.
+Help others to get out, if possible.

-2. Call 911 (Orem City Dispatch).
-This will initiate Fire, Police, and EMS
+2. Call 911 (Orem/Provo City Dispatch).
+This will initiate fire, police, and EMS.

 4. Stop anyone from entering the area where the explosion occurred.